Molina Healthcare (NYSE:MOH) Coverage Initiated at Mizuho

-Equities research analysts at Mizuho initiated coverage on shares of Molina Healthcare (NYSE:MOH) in a research report issued to clients and investors on Tuesday, Analyst Ratings Network reports.
-The firm set a “buy” rating and a $245.00 price target on the stock.
-Mizuho’s target price would suggest a potential upside of 9.63% from the stock’s current price.
+Equities researchers at Mizuho started coverage on shares of Molina Healthcare (NYSE:MOH) in a research note issued on Monday, Analyst Price Targets reports.
+The brokerage set a “buy” rating and a $245.00 price target on the stock.
+Mizuho’s target price indicates a potential upside of 4.77% from the stock’s current price.

-A number of other brokerages also recently commented on MOH.
-The Goldman Sachs Group assumed coverage on Molina Healthcare in a report on Thursday, January 21st.
+Several other equities research analysts have also recently weighed in on MOH.
+Barclays restated an “overweight” rating and set a $260.00 target price on shares of Molina Healthcare in a research note on Thursday, February 25th.
+Truist increased their price target on Molina Healthcare from $240.00 to $260.00 in a research note on Tuesday, January 5th.
+Zacks Investment Research upgraded Molina Healthcare from a “hold” rating to a “buy” rating and set a $232.00 price target for the company in a research note on Tuesday, January 19th.
+Finally, The Goldman Sachs Group began coverage on Molina Healthcare in a research note on Thursday, January 21st.
 They issued a “neutral” rating and a $217.00 price target for the company.
-Barclays reissued an “overweight” rating and issued a $260.00 price target on shares of Molina Healthcare in a report on Thursday, February 25th.
-Piper Sandler increased their price target on Molina Healthcare from $213.00 to $266.00 and gave the company an “overweight” rating in a report on Wednesday, November 11th.
-Truist upped their price objective on Molina Healthcare from $240.00 to $260.00 in a research note on Tuesday, January 5th.
-Finally, Zacks Investment Research upgraded Molina Healthcare from a “hold” rating to a “buy” rating and set a $232.00 price objective on the stock in a research note on Tuesday, January 19th.
-Three analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-Molina Healthcare currently has a consensus rating of “Buy” and an average target price of $223.07.
+Three investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
+The company currently has a consensus rating of “Buy” and an average target price of $223.07.

-Molina Healthcare (NYSE:MOH) last issued its quarterly earnings results on Wednesday, February 10th.
-The company reported ($0.51) EPS for the quarter, missing analysts’ consensus estimates of $1.48 by ($1.99).
-The business had revenue of $5.24 billion during the quarter, compared to analysts’ expectations of $5.30 billion.
-Molina Healthcare had a net margin of 4.37% and a return on equity of 43.16%.
-The company’s revenue for the quarter was up 22.5% on a year-over-year basis.
-During the same period in the prior year, the company posted $2.73 EPS.
-Research analysts expect that Molina Healthcare will post 12.81 EPS for the current fiscal year.
+Molina Healthcare (NYSE:MOH) last released its earnings results on Wednesday, February 10th.
+The company reported ($0.51) earnings per share for the quarter, missing the consensus estimate of $1.48 by ($1.99).
+Molina Healthcare had a return on equity of 43.16% and a net margin of 4.37%.
+The business had revenue of $5.24 billion for the quarter, compared to the consensus estimate of $5.30 billion.
+During the same quarter in the previous year, the company earned $2.73 earnings per share.
+The firm’s revenue for the quarter was up 22.5% on a year-over-year basis.
+As a group, sell-side analysts expect that Molina Healthcare will post 12.81 earnings per share for the current year.

-In other news, Director Garrey Carruthers sold 825 shares of the stock in a transaction that occurred on Monday, March 1st.
+In other Molina Healthcare news, Director Garrey Carruthers sold 825 shares of the stock in a transaction dated Monday, March 1st.
 The stock was sold at an average price of $222.50, for a total transaction of $183,562.50.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Ronna Romney sold 375 shares of the stock in a transaction that occurred on Monday, February 22nd.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Ronna Romney sold 375 shares of the stock in a transaction dated Monday, February 22nd.
 The stock was sold at an average price of $219.44, for a total value of $82,290.00.
 The disclosure for this sale can be found here.
-1.07% of the stock is currently owned by corporate insiders.
+1.07% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of MOH.
-Penserra Capital Management LLC increased its position in Molina Healthcare by 85.3% in the 4th quarter.
-Penserra Capital Management LLC now owns 126 shares of the company’s stock valued at $26,000 after acquiring an additional 58 shares during the period.
-Archer Investment Corp acquired a new stake in Molina Healthcare in the 4th quarter valued at approximately $39,000.
-Hexagon Capital Partners LLC acquired a new stake in Molina Healthcare in the 3rd quarter valued at approximately $44,000.
-NEXT Financial Group Inc increased its position in Molina Healthcare by 395.3% in the 4th quarter.
-NEXT Financial Group Inc now owns 213 shares of the company’s stock valued at $45,000 after acquiring an additional 170 shares during the period.
-Finally, Alpha DNA Investment Management LLC acquired a new stake in Molina Healthcare in the 4th quarter valued at approximately $56,000.
+A number of institutional investors have recently modified their holdings of MOH.
+Amundi Pioneer Asset Management Inc. grew its holdings in Molina Healthcare by 315.6% during the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 49,874 shares of the company’s stock worth $7,080,000 after acquiring an additional 37,873 shares during the period.
+Raymond James & Associates grew its stake in shares of Molina Healthcare by 1.4% in the 3rd quarter.
+Raymond James & Associates now owns 40,859 shares of the company’s stock valued at $7,479,000 after buying an additional 550 shares during the period.
+Alps Advisors Inc. acquired a new stake in shares of Molina Healthcare in the 3rd quarter valued at about $272,000.
+CIBC Asset Management Inc grew its stake in shares of Molina Healthcare by 308.4% in the 3rd quarter.
+CIBC Asset Management Inc now owns 9,531 shares of the company’s stock valued at $1,745,000 after buying an additional 7,197 shares during the period.
+Finally, Creative Planning grew its stake in shares of Molina Healthcare by 106.5% in the 3rd quarter.
+Creative Planning now owns 9,197 shares of the company’s stock valued at $1,683,000 after buying an additional 4,743 shares during the period.
 Hedge funds and other institutional investors own 94.89% of the company’s stock.

 About Molina Healthcare